helloblock/helloblock-app/tutorials/wallet-1.md

  2. Get unspent outputs (UTXO) for addresses you want to send money from.
  3. Determine the right transaction value (amount + fee)
  4. Add all necessary inputs (UTXO)
- 5. All all desired outputs
+ 5. Add all desired outputs
     - Make sure to include a change address
  6. Sign the transaction for each input
     - Hash the transaction
     - Sign the hash with your private key
     - Add the hash type to the end of signature
     - Add the signature for the input
+    - Add the public key
     - Repeat for all inputs
  7. Serialize the entire transaction into hexadecimal format
  8. Propagate the transaction